Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/pr_openudpsocket.rst

 The function returns one of the following values:

--  Upon successful completion, a pointer to the ``PRFileDesc`` object created for the newly opened UDP socket.
+-  Upon successful completion, a pointer to the :ref:`PRFileDesc` object created for the newly opened UDP socket.
 -  If the creation of a new UDP socket failed, ``NULL``.